 - Every row is a variation.

-- File must have at least one column that will have a unique value.
+- The file must have at least one column with a unique value.
 It can be an additional column (that is not used in any variable).
-This column will be used for the variation name.
+This column is used for the variation name.

 - Avoid using spaces or special characters in the title.
 If there are special characters in the table, save the file in UTF8 format.

-- Values must include less than 1,000 characters.
+- Values must include fewer than 4,000 characters.

 |Title||Image URL||Target URL|